 Hofburg Palace is also the location of the famous Spanish Horse Riding School (Spanische Hofreitschule).
 If you don’t feel like visiting the Imperial Apartments, you can catch the famous Lipizzaner horses in action in the stables instead.

 Full demonstrations take place on Saturdays but on occasion, you can also attend training sessions in the morning on weekdays.
 Check the website for more information.

 For a well-deserved traditional Austrian lunch, head to Restaurant Ofenloch, one of the finest restaurants in town.
 Oozing with style and finesse, this first-class restaurant is a great place to sample classic Viennese and Austrian cuisine.

 Try traditional Austrian dishes such as Wiener schnitzel (breaded veal with a side of parsley potatoes or a potato cucumber salad), or Tafelspitz (a quintessentially delectable Viennese dish of boiled beef, potatoes, and horseradish sauce).

 Rindsgulasch (a rich beef stew flavored with paprika and caraway) is also a popular choice.
 Wash it down with some refreshing Austrian beer or an equally delightful Austrian white wine.

-The St. Stephen’s Cathedral (Stephansdom) is undoubtedly Vienna’s most beloved landmark which also ranks as Austria’s finest Gothic edifice.
+One of the classic Vienna bucket-list attractions, St. Stephen’s Cathedral (Stephansdom) is undoubtedly the city’s most beloved landmark.
 The foundations of the original Romanesque church date back to 1147, but the earliest surviving features today are the 13th-century Giant’s Door (Riesentor) and the Heathen Towers (Heidentürme) on the west side.